CLRX/CLRX-mirror/doc/ClrxAsmInvoke.md

 ### Input

-An assembler read source from many files.
+The assembler read source from many files.
 If no input file specified an assembler will read source from standard input.

 ### Program options